diegomontanari/42-Born2beRoot/README.md

 ```bash
 ls -l /var/log/sudo/
 ```
+Note:
+/var is a directory in the Linux filesystem that stands for "variable".
+It is used to store files that are expected to change in size or content over time.
+/var/log is a directory that stores system log files.
+These log files contain information about system events, user activities, and error messages.
+The log files help administrators troubleshoot and monitor the system's performance.

 ### Check if the file contains the history of commands used with sudo
 ```bash
 cat /var/log/sudo/sudo.log # cat stands for "concatenate" and it's used to display the contents of a file